Explore the map

 You won't be using the World Cities layer yet, so you'll turn it off.

-- In the Layers pane, click the visibility button for the layer World Cities.
+- In the Layers pane, click the Visibility button for the layer World Cities.

 The layer is hidden on the map.